RavenPoe1900/Restaurant/README.md

 - **ClientStatusEnum**: Defines the status of a customer (IN_PLACE, HE_WENT_AWAY).

 ## Conclusion
 This restaurant management system is designed to streamline the management of daily operations, facilitating interaction between users, customers, and the different elements of the restaurant.
 The data structure allows for efficient and scalable management, ensuring that every aspect of customer service is effectively addressed.
+This restaurant management system utilizes a multi-tenant architecture, allowing multiple restaurants to share the same database while keeping their data completely isolated.
+This ensures that each restaurant operates independently, optimizing resources and facilitating scalability and maintenance.
+Each restaurant can manage its information, menus, and orders securely, guaranteeing a personalized experience without interference.

 ## Additional Information
 - **Dynamic Role Creation**: Users can create roles with specific permissions tailored to their needs, enhancing flexibility in user management.
 - **Auto-Generation of Users**: The system supports the automatic generation of user accounts, making it easier to onboard new staff members.
 - **Prisma Seed**: A seed script is provided to populate the database with sample data, allowing for easy testing and development.
  This can be executed using the Prisma CLI to quickly set up a working environment.

 ## Environment Variables